Harshit22209/OS/README.md

 # OS Project: Shell, Smart Loader, and Simple Scheduler

 ## Overview
 This project consists of three main components: a Unix shell, a smart loader, and a simple scheduler.
 Each component is implemented in C and operates on a Linux system.
-The source code is available on [GitHub](your-github-link).

 ## Components